I know of something new (and FREE) for homeschooling families. And, I’m one of the contributors!

 I am very proud to say that my contribution, is now part of World Travel from your Homeschool Table: A Diverse Kidlit Booklist & Activity Kit for Homeschoolers and Distance Learners

-My article in this free downloadable PDF is called 5 Tips for Homeschooling and it was written new and veteran homeschooling parents guide their practice as a homeschool teacher and offer up some new and fun ways to keep kids learning.
+My article in this free downloadable PDF is called 5 Tips for Homeschooling and it was written by new and veteran homeschooling parents guide their practice as a homeschool teacher and offer up some new and fun ways to keep kids learning.

 Here are some other nuggets of gold that you can expect with MCBD’s newest FREE Downloadable Kit